 2. HOW TO FREEZE BAKED VEGETABLE TART: Cut uneaten tart into slices.
 Wrap each slice securely with plastic wrap.
 Carefully transfer wrapped slices to freezer ziplock bag and freeze up to 3 months.
 Thaw in refrigerator or on counter.
 To reheat, place on baking sheet and bake at 350ºF for 10-15 minutes.

-Substitutions / Additions for Savory Vegetable Tart Toppings
+Substitutions / Additions Ideas

 Vegetable Tart recipe uses spinach and shallot for the filling, but other veggies may be added or substituted based on preference.